-The No Project Alternative would likely involve several new gas turbine power plants plus the transmission lines to distribute the power.
-It is reasonable to conclude that the hydrology/water quality impacts of several new power plants would be substantially greater than those identified for the Proposed Project because the construction involved with building new power plants, which would involve a much larger scale of construction than does the Proposed Project.
+The early shutdown of DCPP in 2013 or 2014 under the No Project Alternative and subsequent decommissioning would most likely decrease the possibility of surface water degradation from DCPP wastewater discharge.
+The No Project Alternative would also likely involve several new gas turbine power plants plus the transmission lines to distribute the power.
+It is reasonable to conclude that the hydrology/ water quality impacts of several new power plants would be substantially greater than those identified for the Proposed Project because the construction involved with building new power plants, which would involve a much larger scale of construction than does the Proposed Project.
 Construction of new power plants or other energy infrastructure (e.g., windmill farms) would require much larger project footprints than the Proposed Project.
 Approximately 25 to 30 acres of land are needed to construct and operate a typical 500 MW combined cycle power plant (CEC, 2002), which would be one of the more likely replacements for the generation lost at DCPP under the No Project Alternative (see Section C.6).
 Such large footprints require substantial excavation and earth movement, which would likely result in detrimental effects on nearby streams and water bodies as a result of related erosion, sedimentation, and altered water courses.
 In addition, the greater amounts of construction activity would substantially increase the construction equipment used and therefore the associated risk of a fuel or other chemical (e.g., oil, etc.) spill that could affect local water quality.